CasparKielwein/Aaargh/Examples.md

 * Attack: Dex, Melee, 1d8 damage
 * Speed 35'

+##### Lvl 2: Skittering Form
+After A melee attack you can shift 1 square after the attack.

+##### Lvl 3: Flying Form
+You can fly as your move action.
+You must land at the end of your move.

 ### Elven Accuracy
 Cost: 1 Power-Point
 After making a attack role, you can spend a Power-Point to reroll a single die or both dice when rolling with advantage or disadvantage.